determined-ai/determined/docs/architecture/introduction.rst

 according to the demand of each experiment, where *demand* is the number of desired concurrent slots.

-For example, in an eight-GPU cluster running two experiments with demands of 10 and 30 respectively, the fair-share scheduler allocates one slot to the first experiment while the second experiment receives the remaining seven slots.
+For example, in an eight-GPU cluster running two experiments with demands of 10 and 30 single-slot trials respectively, the fair-share scheduler allocates two slots to the first experiment while the second experiment receives the remaining six slots.
 As new experiments become active or the resource demand of an active experiment changes, the scheduler appropriately adjusts how slots are allocated to experiments.

 You can modify the behavior of the fair-share scheduler by changing the *weight* of a workload.
 A workload demand for slots is multiplied by the workload weight for scheduling purposes.
 A workload